1934 Victorian floods: South Gippsland

 Photo of people in a boat floating down a flooded street in Koo Wee Rup.

 The region received more than double the rainfall of that in Melbourne, recording over 380mm at Mount Fatigue.
 The swampy land around Koo Wee Rup, Korumburra and Leongatha in particular sustained significant damage due to the density of settlements and agricultural activities, with a continuous body of water stretching over 100,000 acre.
 Water supplies were cut off from many towns and the town of Koo Wee Rup itself became almost completely surrounded by flooding.
 The storm and floods directly affected over 4,000 people in the area.

 The open cut coal mine supplying power stations in the Latrobe Valley at Yallourn were completely flooded.
 This seriously threatened Victoria's electricity production with the State Government taking emergency measures to continue supply.

 Deaths

 36 people were killed as a direct result of the floods or in incidents caused by floodwaters or severe weather.
 This included deaths by drowning, electrocution and shock.

 17 of the deaths were on the coastal steamer T.S.S.
-Coramba which capsised and sank with all hands bound for Warrnambool during the storm in the Bass Strait.
+Coramba which capsised and sank with all hands in bound from Warrnambool during the storm in the Bass Strait.
 The wreck's location was not known until 2011 when it was discovered in 66 metre deep water, 15 km south-east of Phillip Island.